rosalindfranklininstitute/okapi-em/README.md

 `pip install okapi-em`

-For development mode it can be installed by navigating to the cloned `okapi-em` folder and run:
+For development mode it can be installed, clone this package then navigate to the cloned `okapi-em` folder and run:

 `pip install -e .`